abatchelor/awellchartedpath/_posts/2018-08-13-NerdTime-Final.md

 - A fun extra is that I've read 43 books and 18,313 pages over the course of the trip.
 If you're looking for recommendations, my favorites (in no particular order) were:

-	- What Is Not Yours Is Not Yours by XXXXXX
+	- What Is Not Yours Is Not Yours by Helen Oyeyemi
-	- Weapons of Math Destruction by XXXXXX
+	- Weapons of Math Destruction by Cathy O'Neil
-	- The Power by XXXXXX
+	- The Power by Naomi Alderman
-	- Eight Years We Were in Power by XXXXXX
+	- Eight Years We Were in Power by Ta-Nehisi Coates
-	- Sing Unburied Sing by XXXXXX
+	- Sing Unburied Sing by Jesmyn Ward

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> The End

 I get some funny looks when I describe to people all the spreadsheets we've made and data we've tracked over the last year.
 I know it seems crazy (at least to most people) but all these data make this crazy adventure just a little more concrete.
-COMMENT ABOUT HOW BUDGETING MAKES EVERY DAY EASIER!
-It has helped me process and I think it's made us reflect more as we went than we might have otherwise.
+Budgeting in such detail also took the stress out of so many decisions.
+We didn't have to wonder if we splurged on a nice dinner if we were going to ruin our budget, we could plug in the cost of whatever we wanted into our spreadsheet and see what the effect would be.
+So deciding any number of things we were going to do became _so much easier_!
+It really took my budget nerdiness to a whole different level.
+It has also helped me process and I think it's made us reflect more as we went than we might have otherwise.
 There will be a few more posts about how we felt about this adventure but I hope you get some joy from how big of a nerd I am.